bwhicks/headerparser/README.md

-This is a simple parser for HTTP headers.
+This is a simple parser for HTTP headers that returns information about the client's browser as formatted JSON.